Special Report: Petronas chafes at its role as Malaysia's piggy bank

 That is one reason behind the planned purchase of Canada's Progress Energy.
 Shamsul said Thursday that the deal would boost the company's gas resources in "a geopolitically stable region."

-Deals like this take money, and Petronas argues it cannot fulfil its mission when it is handing over more than half its profits to the government.
+Deals like this take money, and Petronas argues it cannot fulfill its mission when it is handing over more than half its profits to the government.

 Petronas board member Mohammed Azhar Osman Khairuddin told unidentified U.S. diplomats that the oil company "feels tremendous pressure to grow its business in order to maintain Malaysia's political status."
 Azhar said Petronas wanted the money invested in oil and gas assets "to promote future profitability rather than be spent now on domestic programs for political gain", according to a diplomatic cable released by Wikileaks in June of last year.